 Because we are a bank holding company, we are dependent upon the payment of dividends by Orange Bank & Trust Company and HVIA to us as our principal source of funds to pay dividends in the future, if any, and to make other payments.
 Orange Bank & Trust Company is also subject to various legal, regulatory and other restrictions on its ability to pay dividends and make other distributions and payments to us.
-A New York state member bank may generally declare a dividend, without approval from the NYSDFS or the FRB, in an amount equal to its year-to-date net income plus the prior two years' net income.
+A New York state member bank may generally declare a dividend, without approval from the NYSDFS or the FRB, in an amount equal to its year-to-date net income plus the prior two years' net income that is still available for dividends.
 The NYSDFS and the FRB have the authority to prohibit a New York trust company from paying dividends if such payment is deemed to be an unsafe or unsound practice.
 In addition, as a depository institution the deposits of which are insured by the FDIC, Orange Bank & Trust Company may not pay dividends or distribute any of its capital assets while it remains in default on any assessment due to the FDIC or if in the FDIC's opinion, the payment of dividends would constitute an unsafe or unsound practice.
 Orange Bank & Trust Company currently is not (and never has been) in default under any of its obligations to the FDIC.
-See "Supervision and Regulation - Bank Regulation - Dividends."
-To pay a cash dividend, a state member bank must also maintain an adequate capital conservation buffer under the capital rules described in "Supervision and Regulation - Bank Regulation - Capitalization."
+See "Supervision and Regulation - Regulation of the Bank - Dividends."
+To pay a cash dividend, a state member bank must also maintain an adequate capital conservation buffer under the capital rules described in "Supervision and Regulation - Regulation of the Bank - Capitalization."